liammclennan/SqlDoc/README.md

 Expected Schema
 ---------------

 The database table should have the same name as the type, an `id` column matching the type used for identifiers, and a json or jsonb `data` column.
+The table name should be lowercase.

 In the example above I have used `Guid` (`uuid`) identifiers and a type called `Person` so:

-	create table Person (
+	create table "person" (
-		id uuid NOT NULL,
+		id uuid NOT NULL PRIMARY KEY,
 		data json NOT NULL
 	);